ibm-cloud-docs/Cloudant/api/advanced_replication.md

 the `user_ctx` property can be used to trigger a replication on behalf of another user.
 This user context is passed to local target database document validation functions.

-The `user_ctx` property applies for local endpoints only.
+The `user_ctx` property applies to local endpoints only.
 {: tip}

 In summary,